-Crystalline silica in the form of quartz or cristobalite, is classified by the International Agency for Research on Cancer as carcinogenic to humans (Group 1).
-This designation means that inhalation of crystalline silica is known to cause cancer in humans.
+Inhaled crystalline silica (in the form of quartz or cristobalite) from occupational sources is classified by the International Agency for Research on Cancer as a Group 1 human carcinogen.
+This means that occupational inhalation of crystalline silica is known to cause cancer in humans.

-WHERE ARE
+WHERE ARE WORKERS POTENTIALLY EXPOSED?

-WORKERS

-POTENTIALLY

-EXPOSED?
-Workers

-may be exposed to

-crystalline silica in
+Workers may be exposed to crystalline silica in many different workplaces and processes.
+These include:

-many different

-workplaces and

-processes.
-These

-include:

-- •Mines, quarries, foundries, stone crushing operations, highway repair, masonry workshops - •The construction, excavation, and demolition sites - •The manufacture, etching, & frosting of glass - Creation of ceramics, stone arts and crafts - Abrasive powders - During cleaning and removing paint from ship hulls, stone buildings, metal bridges, and other metal surfaces.
+- Mines, quarries, foundries, stone crushing operations, highway repair, masonry workshops - The construction, excavation, and demolition sites - The manufacture, etching, and frosting of glass - Creation of ceramics, stone arts and crafts - Abrasive powders - During cleaning and removing paint from ship hulls, stone buildings, metal bridges, and other metal surfaces.